DBlocks-by-DPlugins/block-finder/readme.md

 ## Credits

-Block Finder is developed and maintained by [DPlugins](https://yourwebsite.com).
+Block Finder is developed and maintained by [DPlugins](https://dplugins.com/).

-## Support

-If you encounter any issues or have questions about the Block Finder plugin, please open an issue on GitHub or contact us via [support@yourwebsite.com](mailto:support@yourwebsite.com).